Why does God let us experience pain and suffering?

 What makes us human?
 It is not the fact that we stand upright on two legs and have opposable thumbs and a big brain.
 In fact, it is nothing physical that makes us human.
 Rather, it is the human qualities of our mind and spirit.
 Beyond the basic fact that we have human loves and human intelligence, what makes us human is our ability to make free choices based on our own ideas, beliefs, and desires.
 Without this, we could not be human, and we could not have a real relationship with God.

 Put in terms of a law of divine providence, God has created us so that we may act in freedom according to our own reason.
-And God will not take away our freedom and reason, because to take it away would be to take away our humanity.
+And God will not take away our freedom and reason, because to take them away would be to take away our humanity.

 Yet if we are to be truly free, we must be free not only to accept God’s will, but to reject it.
 And since everything good comes from God, the freedom to reject God means the freedom to twist good into evil.